Losint/hepboat-docs/plugins/custom-commands-plugin.md

 !!cc create tempgroup_reason cmd 0 notify|allowargs|addgrouptemp @blah 5s you're the best
 ```

 Create a custom command named `roles_setup`.
 When triggered using the command `!roles_setup`, the calling user will have the role with id `580897510780960768` temporarily added for 1 minute, have the role `@a` added, and the role `b` removed.
-HepBoat will confirm the role modifications with a response.
+HepBoat will confirm each role modification with a distinct response.
 ```text
 !!cc create roles_setup  cmd 0 notify|addgrouptemp 580897510780960768 1m|addgroup a|removegroup b
 ```